-- MOEST will strengthen and streamline governance structures to support the implementation of the curriculum reform; - Establish mechanisms for effective consultation, coordination and evaluation of curriculum implementation including data management; - Ensure effective management of development and implementation of the reformed curriculum; - Ensure all curriculum providers adhere to the legal and regulatory framework for curriculum implementation and evaluation; and - Develop a curriculum reform communication strategy for social-mobilization.
+- MOE will strengthen and streamline governance structures to support the implementation of the curriculum reform; - Establish mechanisms for effective consultation, coordination and evaluation of curriculum implementation including data management; - Ensure effective management of development and implementation of the reformed curriculum; - Ensure all curriculum providers adhere to the legal and regulatory framework for curriculum implementation and evaluation and; - Develop a communication strategy.

-8.4.1 MoEST will strengthen and streamline governance structures to support the implementation of the curriculum reform.
+8.4.1 MOE will strengthen and streamline governance structures to support the implementation of the curriculum reform

-To implement this policy the government shall employ the following strategies:
+To implement this policy, the government shall employ the following strategies:

 - i.
 Provide for mapping and consultation of stakeholders on curriculum reform process; - ii.
 Review and develop the roles of different stakeholders in the education sector at the national and county levels in the implementation of the curriculum reforms; - iii.
-Liaise with TVET to strengthen its capacity to oversee technical education at school and tertiary level to implement the competency based curriculum; - iv.
+Liaise with TVETA to strengthen its capacity to oversee technical education at school and tertiary level to implement the competency- based curriculum; - iv.
 Institute training for educational management bodies to develop their capacity for implementation of curriculum reforms; - v.
-Strengthen Educational management information systems(EMIS) for data capture and processing; - vi.
-Work closely National Education Boards and County education Boards to influence curriculum reform and implementation at national and county levels respectively to steer the process; - vii.
-Institute an effective teacher deployment, management and development program to meet the expectations of the reform in regular, special needs schools and alternative provision of basic education (APBE) centres as well as tertiary institutions; - viii.
-Strengthen accountability and transparency mechanisms in all education institutions; and - ix.
-Institute programs to improve the capacity of quality assurance staff to assure quality, supervise and oversee curriculum implementation, conduct of examinations and assessment in schools.
+Strengthen National Educational management information systems (NEMIS) for data capture and processing; - vi.
+Work closely with National Education Boards and County education Boards to influence curriculum reform and implementation at national and county levels respectively to steer the process; - vii.
+Institute an effective teacher deployment, management and development programme to meet the expectations of the reform in regular, special needs schools and tertiary institutions; - viii.
+Strengthen accountability and transparency mechanisms in all education institutions and; - ix.
+Institute programmes to improve the capacity of quality assurance staff to assure quality, supervise and oversee curriculum implementation, conduct of examinations and assessment in schools.

-8.4.2 Ensure effective management of development and implementation of the curriculum reform
+8.4.2 Ensure effective management of the curriculum reform process

-To implement this policy the government shall employ the following strategies:
+To implement this policy, the government shall employ the following strategies:

 - i.
 Establish standards and benchmarks for the curriculum reform process for all levels of education; - ii.
-Ensure maintenance of standards, quality and relevance for curriculum reform and implementation; and - iii.
+Ensure maintenance of standards, quality and relevance for curriculum reform and implementation and; - iii.
 Undertake an audit of schools to map facilities in former technical schools in order to establish talent and technical schools per region.

-8.4.3 Establish mechanisms for effective consultation, coordination and evaluation of curriculum implementation consultation with key stakeholders affected by the changes.
+8.4.3 Establish mechanisms for effective consultation, coordination and evaluation of curriculum implementation

 - i.
-Facilitate the implementation of the reforms in liaison with stakeholders; - ii.
-Establish curriculum committees to ensure effective curriculum reform, implementation; and - iii.
-Carry out periodic reviews of the curriculum and its implementation process in
+Facilitate the implementation of the curriculum in collaboration with stakeholders; - ii.
+Establish relevant committees to ensure effective implementation of curriculum and; - iii.
+Carry out periodic reviews of the curriculum implementation in consultation with key stakeholders.